-There are the questions that all Christians should be able to answer: 1) Do you know your own selves, 2) do you know if you are in The Faith and 3) is Yashua Anointed (The Lord Jesus Christ) in you?
+There are THE questions that all Christians should be able to answer: 1) Do you know your own selves.
+2) Do you know if you are in The Faith.
+3) Is Yashua Messiah (The Lord Jesus Christ) in you except ye be reprobates?

-Now this verse of Holy Scripture is very well known in fundamental and, possibly, charismatic Christian circles too.
-In fact, most serious evangelical denominations are very familiar with it, but do they understand it?
-Do they understand it or treat it blindly in the same light as the first century philosopher Ignatius, whom I revealed as a counterfeiter and impostor in my article entitled “Theology & Theologians or Bible Intellectuals & Bible Intellectualism – Part 5 – The ‘Church Fathers’.”
+Now this verse of Holy Scripture is very well known in both fundamental and, possibly, charismatic Christian circles too.
+In fact, most serious evangelical Protestant denominations are very familiar with it, but do they comprehend and understand it?
+Do they comprehend and understand it or treat it blindly in the same light as the first century philosopher Ignatius, whom I revealed as a counterfeiter and impostor in my article entitled: “As Born of God Christians, Do We Need Theology & Theologians – Part 5 – The ‘Church Fathers’.”
 (Link below)

 In order to understand this verse properly we need some background information on the troubles and problems Paul was having with certain members of The Church at Corinth.
-We need to understand what a cesspit of licentiousness and depravity the city of Corinth was in the first century.
+We need also to understand what a cesspit of licentiousness and depravity the city of Corinth was in the first century.
 Fornication was a societal norm in a city where temple prostitutes offered sex whilst Corinthians worshipped their pagan deities.
-This was religion with a difference or an ‘added attraction’, making religious observances all very enticing indeed.
+This was religion with a difference or with an ‘added attraction’, making religious observances all very enticing indeed.
 No empty pews in these ‘churches’ I’ll bet.
 In turn, this sexual depravity tempted those who were Spiritual babes or those new to The Faith in the Church at Corinth.
-This resulted in a stern admonishment from Paul.
-Now was this admonishment for the sins committed or for their attitudes or approach toward sinning?
+This resulted in them receiving a stern admonishment from Paul.
+Now was this admonishment for the sins committed or for their attitudes or their approach toward sinning?
 Notice, it was not the first time Paul had had to do this as we can see in:

-2 Cor 12:20 (KJV) For I fear, lest, when I come, I shall not find you such as I would, and that I shall be found unto you such as ye would not: lest there be debates, envyings, wraths, strifes, backbitings, whisperings, swellings, tumults.
+2 Corinthians 12:20 (KJV) For I fear, lest, when I come, I shall not find you such as I would, and that I shall be found unto you such as ye would not: lest there be debates, envyings, wraths, strifes, backbitings, whisperings, swellings, tumults.

 First off, we can see there were other problems with this Church; it was a hot bed of general unchristian behaviour and dissension including repetitive lascivious sins not repented of: